 Like most new Phoenix eateries these days, the drive-thru-only Human Bean was once a garage and mechanic shop.
 Now, the 16th Street and Maryland Avenue intersection offers coffee shop classics like the house brew, espresso, chai tea, regular tea, and smoothies.
 House specialties like the Mexi Mocha and Irish Cream Breve can also lift you up on a quick-paced morning.
 And, yes, we know there are a Starbucks and Dutch Bros. nearby.

-Luci’s Healthy Marketplace1590 East Bethany Home Road
+Luci’s Healthy Marketplace (temporarily closed for remodeling)1590 East Bethany Home Road

-Luci’s is a fantastic place for coffee, but there also are great options for breakfast.
+Luci’s is a fantastic place for coffee, but it also has great options for breakfast.
 The all-day breakfast part of the dine-in menu offers omelets, burritos, breakfast sandwiches, and gluten-free flapjacks.
 Some unique options include the Funky Monkey French Toast, The Waffelicious, and the Birchermuesli “Moose.”
 And if you’ve got a long day ahead, don’t snooze on that toddy.
 While you wait, be sure to explore the adjoining market for local food products and gifts.

 The Vig6015 North 16th Street